 When Michael Porter visited Barcelona four years ago to promote his cluster theories, the talk was all about growth.
 But as Britain saw in the stop-go economy of the 60s and 70s, whole sectors, entire industrial clusters can disappear almost overnight.
 Textiles and the car industry are already collapsing here.
-A year after the Lear layoffs, only 40% of workers have found a new job.
+A year after the Lear layoffs, only 40 % of the workers have found a new job.

-In my view, Samsung has behaved perfectly reasonably, and hasn't attempted to extract more grants from the authorities in order to stay, nor entered into conflict with the unions.
-One point to note is that the increase in land value of the Samsung site in itself is an incentive for the company to uproot and take the land sales profits with it.
+In my view, Samsung has behaved perfectly reasonably: it hasn't attempted to extract more grants from the authorities as a condition for staying or entered into conflict with the unions.
+One point to note is that the increase in land value of the Samsung site is an incentive in itself for the company to uproot and take the land sales profits with it.

-But the problem is not just the multinationals leaving, but the host of suppliers floundering in their wake, some of which will adapt and survive, others won't.
-In the case of Samsung leaving for instance, this means local suppliers such as: Herms, making cases for back-projector screens (50 workers, and Herms took on another 15 to satisfy Samsung contracts); Cibu, providing maintenance; Detersa's plastic injection mouldings; and packaging from Cartonajes Petit.
-Any standalones?
+The problem is not just the departure of the multinationals but the host of suppliers floundering in their wake, some of which will adapt and survive, while others won't.
+In this respect, Samsung's pull-out, for instance, means local suppliers such as Herms, which makes cases for back-projector screens (50 workers, plus another 15 taken on by the firm to meet its Samsung contracts); Cibu, a maintenance provider; Detersa's plastic injection mouldings; and packaging from Cartonajes Petit.
+Any stand-alones?